 - Filter Unit – A filter unit is recommended when the samples are likely to contain particulate matter.
 If the air/gas sample contains heavy hydrocarbon condensate, the filter must be of the coalescing type with a drain.
 The filter unit should be positioned as close to the sample point as practical.

 - Pressure Reduction Valve or Pressure Regulator – If the sample is to be measured at atmospheric pressure then the valve 4A should be fitted and 4B omitted from the system.
 If the sample is to be measured at full line pressure and the exhaust vented to atmosphere then valve 4B should be fitted and 4A omitted from the system.
 If measurements are to be taken at full line pressure and the sample is to be returned to a part of the main line or a vent, which is at a pressure higher than atmospheric and the input to that line needs a controlled pressure then both 4A and 4B will be required.

-- Sample Pressure Gauge – This is not a critical part of the moisture measurement but may be required if dew/frost point measurements are to be made at higher than atmospheric pressure.
+- Sample Pressure Gauge – This is not a critical part of moisture measurement but may be required if dew point/frost point measurements are to be made at higher than atmospheric pressure.

 - Measuring Transmitter – SDT Dewpoint Transmitter with Connector, General Arrangement

 - Transmitter Holder – Transmitter Holder General Arrangement

 - Desiccant Chamber – This item is required when the sampling is to be intermittent.
 When installed it prevents the ingress of wet air to the sample system, while the sample is not flowing, improving the response time.